Environmental justice: Environmental racism

-The relationship between environmental racism and environmental inequality is recognized throughout the developed and developing world.
-An example of global environmental racism is the disproportionate location of hazardous waste facilities in vulnerable communities.
-For example, much hazardous waste in Africa is not actually produced there but rather exported by developed countries such as the U.S.
+Environmental racism is a pervasive and complex issue that affects communities all over the world.
+It is a form of systemic discrimination that is grounded in the intersection of race, class, and environmental factors.

+At its core, environmental racism refers to the disproportionate exposure of people of color to environmental hazards such as pollution, toxic waste, and other environmental risks.
+Environmental racism has a long and troubling history, with many examples dating back to the early 20th century.
+For instance, the practice of "redlining" in the US, which involved denying loans and insurance to communities of colour, often led to these communities being located in areas with high levels of pollution and environmental hazards.

+These communities are often located near industrial sites, waste facilities, and other sources of pollution that can have serious health impacts.
+Today, environmental racism continues to be a significant environmental justice issue, with many low-income communities and communities of colour facing disproportionate exposure to pollution and other environmental risks.
+This can have serious consequences for the health and well-being of these communities, leading to higher rates of asthma, cancer, and other illnesses.

+Addressing environmental racism requires a multifaceted approach that tackles the underlying social, economic, and political factors that contribute to its persistence.
+In the US, The Low country Alliance for Model Communities (LAMC) combats environmental racism by empowering marginalized neighborhoods in North Charleston, South Carolina, using community-based research and collaborative problem-solving to identify solutions to health and environmental disparities.
+These communities are often located near industrial sites, waste facilities, and other sources of pollution that can have serious health impacts.

+Similarly, environmental justice scholars from Latin America and elsewhere advocate to understand this issue through the lens of decolonisation.
+The latter underlies the fact that environmental racism emanates from the colonial projects of the West and its current reproduction of colonial dynamics.

 Hazardous waste

-As environmental justice groups have grown more successful in developed countries such as the United States, the burdens of global production have been shifted to the Global South where less-strict regulations makes waste disposal cheaper.
+As environmental justice groups have grown more successful in developed countries such as the United States, the burdens of global production have been shifted to the Global South where less-strict regulations make waste disposal cheaper.
 Export of toxic waste from the US escalated throughout the 1980s and 1990s.
 Many impacted countries do not have adequate disposal systems for this waste, and impacted communities are not informed about the hazards they are being exposed to.

 The Khian Sea waste disposal incident was a notable example of environmental justice issues arising from international movement of toxic waste.
 Contractors disposing of ash from waste incinerators in Philadelphia, Pennsylvania illegally dumped the waste on a beach in Haiti after several other countries refused to accept it.
 After more than ten years of debate, the waste was eventually returned to Pennsylvania.
 The incident contributed to the creation of the Basel Convention that regulates international movement of toxic waste.